 6.3 Management of parallel process submissions

-Where the TGA has not generated a TGA delegate’s overview by one week before the PBAC’s meeting, the PBAC may defer its final decision regarding a recommendation for subsidy or not recommend the medicine.
+Where the TGA delegate’s overview has not been provided to the PBAC one week or more before the PBAC’s meeting, the PBAC may defer its final decision or not recommend the medicine.

-A medicine is not listed on the PBS before it is registered on the Australian Register of Therapeutic Goods.
+A medicine will not be listed on the PBS before it is registered on the Australian Register of Therapeutic Goods.

 The PBAC outcomes for items submitted under parallel process that are recommended or deferred, will not be published until a positive delegate’s overview has been received, and the Public Summary Document will not be published until the medicine is registered for that indication by the TGA.
 The PBAC outcome and Public Summary Document for items submitted under parallel process and receiving a rejection will be published in accordance with the standard timeframes.

 Parallel processing is not currently available to minor submissions to the PBAC.

 Further information about the arrangements for parallel process submissions is available on the PBS website.